 While all cotton is water-intensive, organic cotton is far superior to non-organic cotton when it comes to human health, the health of animals, and the environment.

 Here are the problems with non-organic cotton:

 - Non-organic cotton uses a lot of insecticides and pesticides: 2.4% of the world’s crop land is planted with cotton, and yet cotton accounts for 24% of the insecticides and 11% of the pesticides used globally.
-Pesticides and insecticides not only destroy natural habitats and kill insects – like bees– they also cause severe health impacts in field workers.
+Pesticides and insecticides not only destroy natural habitats and kill insects – like pollinating bees and butterflies – they also cause severe health impacts in field workers.
 (World Wildlife Fund)

-- Genetically-modified (GM) cotton has increased dramatically in recent years.
-According to the U.S. Department of Agriculture, 94% of the cotton grown in the U.S. is genetically modified.
-(USDA)
+- Use of genetically-modified (GM) cotton has increased dramatically in recent years.
+According to the Food and Drug Administration, 94% of the cotton now grown in the U.S. is genetically modified.
+(FDA)

 - For additional information on why genetically modified crops are so dangerous, visit the Institute for Responsible Science.

-While it’s difficult to avoid cotton altogether, wherever possible, opt for organic cotton.
-Yes, it can be more expensive, but more people buying products made from organic cotton will help drive down the price.
-And it’s superiority to non-organic cotton when it comes to human, animal, and environmental health is undeniable.
+When you do buy cotton, opt for organic cotton whenever possible.
+Yes, it can be more expensive, but if more people buy products made with organic cotton, the increased demand can help to drive down the price.
+Plus, its superiority to non-organic cotton when it comes to human, animal, and environmental health is undeniable.